 Rule Interpretations (FAQs)

-Coming Soon!
-Here is a listing of frequently asked rules questions that were submitted by match sponsors or coaches or were sent to the Rules Hotline.
+A listing of frequently asked rules questions that were submitted by match sponsors or coaches or were sent to the Rules Hotline can be found here.
 The rule interpretations or answers that were provided are posted here to help match sponsors, coaches and athletes properly understand and apply the rules.

 All coaches, athletes, instructors and parents involved in junior 3-position air rifle activities are encouraged to periodically check this website to be sure they have access to the latest information on this popular youth program.
 If you have questions, please contact the Council Hotline at 419-635-2141, ext.
 702 or via email to [email protected].